lakshay2k/Python_playground/README.md

 ***Tenth Project:***
 -> Calcii: My first python program using Tkinter, i have created a calculator which has functionalities like add, subtract, multiply, exponent, power, factorial and many more.
 It is a GUI based small Project

+***Eleventh Project:***
+-> Image Extracter: I created a program that extracts the photo from from the first page of document and saves it in the format of jpeg.
+This project can be used to extract the image from the resume and save it in our storage.